 - Bring a list.
 Deciding in advance on the plan of attack will surely make the day go more smoothly, and may minimize the begging for high heels from your 10-year-old.
 (Of course, it might not.)

 - Have a veto list (my mom was a trailblazer on that one), but DO encourage your girl to find her own style.
 In my Powerful Puberty program, I will introduce you to many teen fashion bloggers who promote individuality when it comes to style.
 Knowing that more and more girls are bucking the in-crowd trends and finding a style that suits them will help your girls to feel more comfortable in their own skin as they navigate the tween and teen years.
 Melanie Martinez of The Voice, and Alanna J. Wall of Polished Girlz are two great role models for living from a place of style, courageous self-expression, and fierce generosity.
 These girls are great examples of living from a place of feminine beauty and strength.

 - Enjoy the journey.
 Practicing living in the moment, and taking it all in, no matter how frenetic the situation is a practice that over time will reward both you and your daughter with better resilience and enjoyment of the little things.

 Black Friday and Cyber Monday have become events of their own.
 But, don’t forget, they are actually just a small slice of the holiday season.
 Shopping for gifts for those you love can be a practice in getting a great deal, or it can be a time for sharing your love.
 Most of the people on your list (including your daughter) just want more of your love.
 Well, ok, and maybe a hip pair of boots.

-Share with us your favorite mother daughter shopping stories in the comments below.
-I can’t wait to hear your adventures!
+Share with us your favorite mother-daughter shopping stories in the comments below.
+I can’t wait to hear about your adventures!